roy-ganz/toql/guide/src/api/1- the api.md

 All load functions need a query argument, but how is this build?

 The recommended way is to use the `query!` macro.
 This macro will compile the provided string into Rust code.
-Any syntax mistakes or wrong path and field names show up as compiler errors!
+Any syntax mistakes, wrong path or field names show up as compiler errors!
 To learn about Toql`s unique query language see chapter XXX.
 Here we just have a look at the `query!` macro.

-Here is an example to load all fields from type `User` with id = 5.
+Here an example to load all fields from type `User` with id = 5.

 ```
 use toql::prelude::query;
+let user_id = 5;

-let q = query!(User, "*, id eq ?", 5);
+let q = query!(User, "*, id eq ?",  user_id);
 ```

 To include query parameters just insert a question mark in the query string and provide the parameter after the string.

+In the example above it would also be possible to put the number 5 directly into the query string, since it's a constant.
+The resulting Sql would be the same, as Toql extracts the parameter in either case to prevent Sql injections.

 The Toql query only works with a limited type of parameters (numbers and strings), see `SqlArg`.
 However this should not be a problem: Since database columns have a type, e.g datetime,